 Miscommunication happens in the workplace.
 And despite their responsibility to set expectations and communicate frequently, managers and supervisors are often biggest culprits.

-But don't worry if your organization struggles with communicating clearly and effectively: according to recent research, only half of all workplace conversations can be described as "great."
+But don't worry if your organization struggles with communicating clearly and effectively.
+According to our research, only 50% of all workplace conversations can be described as "great."

 No matter the circumstance, it can be easy to slip into bad communication habits and forget the core principles that make many leaders great.
 Be mindful of (and avoid) these six leadership types to avoid.

 Your employees experience a range of emotions at work.
 Make sure you flex your empathy muscles when dealing with those emotions.
 Put yourself in their shoes before you plan your next communication piece (or worse yet, neglect to communicate at all).

 Leaders have been given great responsibility, but that doesn’t mean you have to have all the answers.
 Communicate clearly what you know, and be open and honest about what you don’t.
 White lies (even with good intent) are sure to damage employee trust.

 Be mindful of your tone of voice.
 Showing empathy doesn’t mean you have to take pity on or patronize your staff.
 Treat (and speak to) your employees like adults.